Sylvain59650/lodash-object/docs/Array.md

  ## unzip

-    Array#unzip(array)
+    Array#unzip()

-This method is like Array#zip except that it accepts an array of grouped elements and creates an array regrouping the elements to their pre-zip configuration.
+This method is like Array.zip except that it accepts an array of grouped elements and creates an array regrouping the elements to their pre-zip configuration.

 Arguments

-    array (Array): The array of grouped elements to process.
+    None.

 Returns